E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

         runner.run_diags([param])

-Run in serial by following:
+Run in serial (one worker) using:

     ::

         python run_e3sm_diags.py

-To enable multiprocessing rather than running in serial, the program will need to be ran in an **interactive session** on compute nodes, or as a **batch job**.
+To enable multiprocessing rather than serial, e3sm_diags needs to be run in an **interactive session** on compute nodes, or as a **batch job**.
 In this case, first activate the ``e3sm_diags`` environment or ``e3sm_unified``, and run as following:

     ::